-2.1 Important Names and Concepts
+3.1 Important Names and Concepts

-We will start with a list defining the most important concepts and names.
+We will start with a list (in alphabetical order) of the most important concepts and names.

-Arranger View
+Arranger

 The Arranger is the big area located in the upper part of the MASCHINE window, right under the Header.
-On its left you can select Groups.
-The Arranger allows you to combine Sections (references to Scenes), and arrange them into a song.
+The Arranger has two views: Ideas view and Song view.
+Ideas view allows you to develop your ideas independent from the timeline.
+The song view will enable you to combine Sections (references to Scenes) and arrange them into a song.